tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Our_leader_lied_to_us_PART_2.md

 **2.** The walls regenerate.
 We somehow found an old-looking gray Volkswagen Beetle in the mall a few hours ago and Avery drove it straight towards a cracked, fragile-looking wall.
 The car crashed, making a large dent.
 Avery was, for some reason, sitting right next to the site of the crash on a dirty porcelain tile.
 She has no recollection of getting out of the car and sitting down.
 By the time Avery came to her senses, the vehicle was gone, and the wall's dent and cracks had dissapeared.
 It was like we'd done nothing at all.

 **3.** The text messages with rules are all completely legitimate.
-Right after writing my last post, a skinny, pale, yellowish claw emerged from one of the cracked tiles and tried to grab Sam.
+Right after writing my last post, a skinny, pale, yellowish claw emerged from one of the cracked floor tiles and tried to grab Sam.
 Jack tried to slice it off with his rusty machete, but, again, nothing worked.
 We haven't seen a human hand come out of the tiles.
 I don't know who wrote or sent us these rules.
 I don't know how they know our phone numbers.
 I've tried talking to Jack about it, but he would constantly dodge the question.
 He knows something about the sender, no doubt, but he just refuses to answer.
 Sam and Hailey told me that they were hired only a couple of months ago, so they wouldn't know anything.

 **4.** Clocks are frozen here.
 Every single one has been stuck at 4:44 AM ever since we entered this godforsaken place, even though I specifically remember entering Illimitata at 2:50 PM on the dot.
 This includes clocks in phones, laptops, cameras and even clocks inside of the mall itself.
 4:44 AM.
 I can't keep track of time.
 I feel like I'm going insane.

 **5.** Every single food item inside of the supermarket is perfectly preserved, except for non-perishables.
 Nothing ever rots.
 Meat, dairy, eggs, vegetables, you name it.
 Everything's fresh.
 However, the 5 kilo pack of rice that Jack brought was infested with mealworms.
 It was a horrific sight.
 Hundreds of thousands of wriggling, beige worms, crawling around and eating anything they can find.
 Same thing happened with Sophia's pack of chips.

 **6.** Do not go into a Toys'R'Us, under any circumstances.
+I cannot stress this enough.
 It's completely dark in there.
 Cam stuck his hand out through the door and we watched it rapidly age and wither away.
 It decayed and fell on the floor, making a disgusting wet cracking sound and immediately turning into dust.

-I cannot stress this enough.
+I've never been so terrified of a toy store before.
+The amount of sheer disgust and horror I felt as Cam's hand seemingly lived through hundreds, maybe even thousands of years is unimaginable.

+And to think that he lost an entire arm simply because he stuck it out into the entrance.

-Cam's fine, but he refuses to approach retail stores now.
+Cam's fine, but he refuses to approach retail stores now, and I perfectly understand why.

+We're a lot more cautious when exploring now.

 **7.** Don't go near the wallpaper.
 I know, wallpaper inside of a resort-themed mall sounds ridiculous, but it's there, and there's something on the other side of it.
 It has big, bulging, soulless eyes, and that same pale, yellow, rotting skin.
 It tried to attack Hailey, but Jack's machete actually worked this time, snapping its hand in half like a frail branch.
 It didn't have blood, veins or nerves.
 How is it even alive?